 - Analytics and Reporting

-If you want to know what Square is, this is at the heart of what Square does.
+If you want to know what Square is, this is at the heart of what Square (NYSE: SQ) does.
 For a free system, the features are second to none and to system is very intuitive and easy to use.
 To demonstrate just how easy this is, let’s go through the card swipe process so that you can see for yourself.

 - Open the Square app and firmly plug the card reader into your smartphone or tablet headset jack.